Hyperbolicity of Brunnian links

 \begin{proof} We only give proof for Case (1.0.0), and other cases are similar.
 Using labels indicated in Fig. \ref{fig:6cases}, after deleting $E$, the disk $\tilde{D_1} \cup \tilde{A_2}$, after a perturbation, shows that $\tilde{C_2}$ is an incredible circle for $U-E$. \end{proof}

-In the following example, we use this proposition in Step 2, and then use Proposition \ref{prop: arc} in the first paragraph of Step 3.
+In the following example, we use this criterion in Step 2.
+Then we use Criterion \ref{prop: arc} in the first paragraph of Step 3.
 Finally we reduce the problem of showing s-primeness into showing two knotoids are not isotopic.

 \begin{example} The link W($5$) is s-prime.
 Suppose $T$ is an essential splitting torus.